mtomasini/mtomasini.github.io/_pages/collection.md

 permalink: /collection/
 ---

 People have fun collecting many different things.
 In the years I created quite a particular collection: I collect places where I ran.
 To enter in my collection, a run needs to either be an official race (even popular, as long as it required to sign in), or having been longer than 30 minutes.
-Here goes (in alphabetical order, by country)!
+Here goes (in alphabetical order, by country).
+In bold are my favorites!

 - Deutschland
-  - Berlin (18.09.10)
+  - **Berlin** (18.09.10)
 - France
   - Cagnes-sur-mer (18.08.10)
 - Nederland